cselab/aphros/examples/107_wasm/aphros.md

 ## Type `vect`

+`force`
+: Body force

 `gravity`
 : Gravitational acceleration

-`force`
-: Body force

 ## Type `string`

 `advection_solver` (`vof`, `vofm`)
 : Advection solver to use.
+Standard volume-of-fluid (`vof`)
-Choices are `vof` (standard volume-of-fluid) and `vofm` (multilayer volume-of-fluid for coalescence prevention)
+and multilayer volume-of-fluid for coalescence prevention (`vofm`)

 `bc_path`
 : Boundary conditions (see below)

 `eb_list_path`
-: List of primitives composing the solid body (see below)
+: Primitives composing the solid body (see below)

 `init_vf`, list_path`
 : Initial volume fraction and list of primitives (see below)

 `sliders`
-: List of sliders (see below)
+: Sliders (see below)

 `visual`
-: List of fields to visualize (see below)
+: Fields to visualize (see below)

+`print_vars`
+: Names of variables to print in the output window

 ## Other parameters